On the Sublime: Cassius Longinus

 Credited with writing a number of literary works, Longinus was a disciple of Plotinus, and considered "the most distinguished scholar of his day."
 He received his education at Alexandria and then went to Athens to teach.
 He later moved to Asia Minor, where he achieved the position of advisor to Zenobia, the queen of Palmyra.
-Cassius is a dubious possibility for author of the treatise because he wrote in the 3rd century, and no literature later than the 1st century AD is mentioned.
-The latest is Cicero, who died in 43 BC and their work is now dated to the early 1st century AD.
+Cassius is a dubious possibility for author of the treatise because he wrote in the 3rd century, and no literature later than the 1st century CE is mentioned.
+The latest is Cicero, who died in 43 BCE and his work is now dated to the early 1st century CE.
 The work ends with a dissertation on the decay of oratory, a typical subject for the time when authors such as Tacitus, Petronius and Quintilian, who also dealt with the subject, were alive.
-Cassius was executed by Aurelian, the Roman emperor who conquered Palmyra in 273 AD, on charges of conspiring against the Roman state.
+Cassius was executed by Aurelian, the Roman emperor who conquered Palmyra in 273 CE, on charges of conspiring against the Roman state.
 This was most likely because of what he had written for Queen Zenobia of Palmyra while she was still in power.
 Longinus is reported to have written answers for the Queen, which were used in response to Aurelian, the man who would soon rise to power as the Roman emperor.